-Many Sport Management programs have a designated faculty member who is committed to the goals and values of experiential education and is willing to serve as the mini-internship/practicum's University Faculty Supervisor.
+Many Sport Management programs have a designated faculty member who is committed to the goals and values of experiential education and is willing to serve as the internship's University Faculty Supervisor.
 The Faculty Supervisor is available to assist in the prospective student intern's site searches, articulate program goals and objectives to the prospective student intern, the academic community, and various sponsoring organizations/agencies, and observe practices and activities in a variety of settings.
 On behalf of the students and the sponsoring organizations/agencies, the responsibilities of the University Faculty Supervisor include:

-- 1. Developing and/or securing new mini-internship/practicum sites. - 2.
-Reviewing and approving an organization/agency as a mini-internship/practicum site and instituting procedures for placement of a student intern. - 3.
-Evaluating existing mini-internship/practicum sites and working to constantly upgrade the quality of the mini-internship/practicum. - 4.
-Maintaining an updated file of potential sites (organizations/agencies) providing miniinternship/practicum programs. - 5.
-Developing and maintaining a vehicle for disseminating information on appropriate miniinternship/practicum sites to eligible students. - 6.
+- 1. Developing and/or securing new internship sites. - 2.
+Reviewing and approving an organization/agency as an internship site and instituting procedures for placement of a student intern. - 3.
+Evaluating existing internship sites and working to constantly upgrade the quality of the internship. - 4.
+Maintaining an updated file of potential sites (organizations/agencies) providing internship programs. - 5.
+Developing and maintaining a vehicle for disseminating information on appropriate internship sites to eligible students. - 6.
 Serving as a resource person for the cooperating sites (organization/agency) and the student. - 7.
-Interpreting the mini-internship/practicum program to the organization/agency, clarifying the organization's/agency's responsibilities, requirements, and reporting procedures. - 8.
+Interpreting the internship program to the organization/agency, clarifying the organization's/agency's responsibilities, requirements, and reporting procedures. - 8.
 Confirming the prospective student intern's eligibility. - 9.
-Assisting with the student's search for an appropriate mini-internship/practicum site if necessary. - 10.
-Reviewing proposed mini-internship/practicum assignments to assess the amount of credit allowed for the mini-internship/practicum experience. - 11.
+Assisting with the student's search for an appropriate internship site if necessary. - 10.
+Reviewing proposed internship assignments to assess the amount of credit allowed for the internship experience. - 11.
 Serving as the liaison between the organization/agency and the University. - 12.
-Developing and disseminating the forms necessary to complete the mini-internship/practicum registration process. - 13.
+Developing and disseminating the forms necessary to complete the internship registration process. - 13.
 Establishing and disseminating pertinent program and University deadlines to the students. - 14.
-Informing prospective student interns that the Learning Contract, Undergraduate Registration and Permission Form for Independent Study 3900 OR being enrolled in SMGT 2900-Practicum, and the on-line sexual misconduct course-Campus Clarity: Think About It, must be completed with the necessary signature approvals prior to registering with the Office of the Registrar on or before the appropriate deadline date. - 15.
-Informing prospective student interns that they must file an initial Learning Contract at least one academic semester prior to the time the mini-internship/practicum is to take place.
-The Faculty Supervisor's signature indicates a willingness to become actively involved in the mini-internship/practicum, beginning with assistance in formulating learning objectives, through supervision of the mini-internship/practicum, to evaluating and grading of the mini-internship/practicum.
+Informing prospective student interns that the Learning Contract, Undergraduate Registration and Permission Form for Internship 4900, the on-line sexual misconduct course-Campus Clarity: Think About It, and the COVID-19 Off Campus Experience Protocol and Release, Assumption of Risk and Indemnification Agreement form, must be completed with the necessary signature approvals prior to registering with the Office of the Registrar on or before the appropriate deadline date. - 15.
+Informing prospective student interns that they must file an initial Learning Contract at least one academic semester prior to the time the internship is to take place.
+The Faculty Supervisor's signature indicates a willingness to become actively involved in the internship, beginning with assistance in formulating learning objectives, through supervision of the internship, to evaluating and grading of the internship.
 The Learning Contract must be signed by the student, site supervisor, and the faculty supervisor.
 A copy must be placed on file in the Academic Affair's Office.
-[NOTE: No faculty member is obligated to take on a mini-internship/practicum, nor to find mini-internships/practicums for students.
-The mini-internship/practicum should be regarded as a student initiative with the faculty supervisor taking the supervisory role.] - 16.
+[NOTE: No faculty member is obligated to take on an internship, nor to find internships for students.
+The internship should be regarded as a student initiative with the faculty supervisor taking the supervisory role.] - 16.
 Helping prospective student interns develop the Learning Contract.
-(Students should play a major role in the planning and formulating stages of the mini-internship/practicum in order to recognize their responsibilities).
+(Students should play a major role in the planning and formulating stages of the internship in order to recognize their responsibilities).
 The areas in which a faculty supervisor needs to pay close attention to include: 1) Learning Objective/Activities and 2) Evaluation.
 Learning activities should relate to the objectives.
-While many of the activities will be determined by the site supervisor, the faculty supervisor may ask the student to follow through on other activities (reading, research, interviewing, etc.) that will add an additional dimension to the mini-internship/practicum.
-Often, a Faculty Supervisor asks the student intern to keep a journal or daily log.
-It is important that activities be defined in a precise manner (ex. journal - daily or weekly?
-Summary or critical assessment?
-Specific questions or general thoughts?).
+While many of the activities will be determined by the site supervisor, the faculty supervisor may ask the student to follow through on other activities (reading, research, interviewing, etc.) that will add an additional dimension to the internship.
 See Appendix A for the list of Learning Activities/Assignments.